yoshiita/MusesMini/README.md

 Distributed under the GPL3.0 License.
 See `LICENSE` for more information.

-> Made by Yoshita Madamal
+> Made by Yoshita Madamala
 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->